Why is prompting hard? Understanding prompts on binary sequence predictors: CONCLUSIONS

-Our experiments, while minimal, have revealed surprising patterns of optimal prompts even in conceptually simple settings.
-Optimal prompts may be atypical sequences under the task distribution, vary with erratic patterns depending on the intended task, and be hard to find reliably in practice, resulting in discrepant interpretations of the optimal prompts.
-In addition, samples from the task distribution are less efficient at inducing the intended behavior than some unintuitive (but optimal) prompts.
-Some of these issues occur even in the theoretically idealized Bayes predictor, and will thus persist at any scale, including that of LLMs.
-Pretrained neural predictors can exacerbate these issue and introduce additional complications.
-Overall, these difficulties seem to stem from the opaque mechanism by which prompts influence the latent factors (the Bayes predictor); and the inaccessiblity of the pretraining distribution that shapes the predictor, except for its samples.
-We elaborate on how our results relate to previous findings on prompting LLMs in \cref{sec:related_findings}.
+Through a large set of carefully designed experiments, we revealed fundamental patterns of optimal prompts in conceptually simple binary sequences.
+Our well-controlled experiments provided ample examples of binary optimal prompts and visualizations, and revealed interesting fundamental properties of optimal prompts on LLMs.
+This work thus presented a plausible candidate theory that (partially) accounts for the surprising prompts seen on frontier models.

-As with all empirical works, our results are limited by the settings we investigate.
-We provided understanding through the tractable Bayes predictors enabled by the simplicity of the generative processes, which constitutes a drastic simplification from real text tokens.
-Also, we interpreted prompts in terms of known latent features in the task, which may be obscure in real texts.
-Moreover, the impact of post-pretraining fine-tuning remains unknown.
-Therefore, our current empirical results thus do not allow us to make definitive claims about real LLMs.
-Nonetheless, we have presented a first systematic exploration towards understanding prompts in controlled settings.
-We discuss detailed limitations and potential future work in \cref{sec:limitations}.
+Since the pretraining distribution is often unknown, interpreting optimal prompts in terms of the task alone is hard: these prompts may be atypical sequences under the task distribution, hard to find reliably given a finite dataset, and may vary with complex patterns depending on the prompt setup.
+Further, demonstrations from the task, as often used for in-context learning, are less efficient at inducing the intended behavior than some unintuitive prompts.
+These results are robust across a large number of predictors and their instances, including the idealized Bayes predictors.
+This indicates that some of the issues will persist at any scale, including that of frontier models, and thus contribute to previously observed difficulties in interacting with those models.
+We provide a practical guidance in \cref{sec:practical_guidance}, elaborate on how our results relate to previous findings on prompting LLMs in \cref{sec:related_findings}, and discuss detailed limitations and potential future work in \cref{sec:limitations}.